 Princeton: Physicist John Archibald Wheeler, wrote this unusual combination of words for the first time.
-Today, also known as spacetime foam, it has been suggested that this foam marks the beginnings of quantum mechanics.
+Today, also known as spacetime foam, it has been suggested that this foam marks the beginnings of quantum mechanics and quantum fluctuations.
 Also, the study of foam has evolved to spin foam theory and spin networks (Roger Penrose, 1971).
 It is now a key topic within loop quantum gravity (LQG).

 Who Is John Wheeler and what is this foam?
 This page is simply to aggregate as many articles as possible about quantum foam beginning with an introduction to John A. Wheeler and his work: